What Happens If I Am In A Car Accident With No Insurance?

 Auto insurance is intended for the vehicle, regardless of the driver’s status.
 In other words, if driver Bob is a friend of Bill and wants to borrow his vehicle, any accidents that occur while Bob is driving will be covered under Bill’s insurance policy (based on coverage provisions).
 Bob could be penalized legally if he was at fault, but the financial responsibility lies with Bill’s insurance company due to vehicle ownership.
 Bill could then sue Bob to recoup the losses, so consulting a Las Vegas car accident lawyer would be Bill’s best option for recovery.

-If an uninsured or underinsured driver causes an accident with an insured driver, suing for reimbursement through an attorney would be the only option for monetary recovery.
+- If you are hit by a driver in a car accident with no insurance, suing for reimbursement through an attorney would be the only option for monetary recovery.

 In other words, the fault of the driver determines who is responsible for damages and injuries sustained from an accident.
 Penalties for accidents vary by state, so soliciting the services of an insurance agent, in addition to obtaining legal counsel, is highly advisable.

-If you or a loved one have been involved in an accident, we encourage you to contact our Las Vegas personal injury lawyers for a free, no-obligation accident evaluation.
+If you or a loved one have been involved in a car accident with no insurance, we encourage you to contact us today for a free, no-obligation accident evaluation.